The most challenging environmental issue of our time:

-And, according to National Cooperative Grocers, food production including agriculture, manufacturing, transportation and waste, is responsible for 25% of global greenhouse gas emissions.
-Fortunately, co-ops across the country are poised to be catalysts for change, prioritizing and building a more sustainable food system.
+According to National Cooperative Grocers, food production including agriculture, manufacturing, transportation and waste, is responsible for 25% of global greenhouse gas emissions.
+Fortunately, co-ops across the country prioritizing and building a more sustainable food system.

-BriarPatch is a part of this movement.
-We’re excited to announce our 2025 Sustainability Goals and continued participation in the Climate Collaborative.
 Our commitment to Climate Action is rooted in our First Ends Policy: To act as a leader among local businesses and food co-ops nationally, and contribute to environmental stewardship through our business practices.
+We’d love to hear your thoughts on our sustainability efforts.

-Climate Collaborative is a consortium of 694 retailers, distributors and businesses committed to elevating climate action in the natural foods industry.
-As a member of the Climate Collaborative, BriarPatch has pledged to lower emissions by increasing energy efficiency, reducing food waste, transitioning toward sustainable packaging and supporting climate-friendly agricultural practices and policy.
+As a member of the Climate Collaborative, we’ve pledged to lower emissions by increasing energy efficiency, reducing food waste, transitioning toward sustainable packaging and supporting climate-friendly agricultural practices and policy.

 Even amidst the obstacles of 2020, BriarPatch made considerable progress towards achieving these goals.
 We reduced our use of refrigerants by 29%, and our solar array generated 50% of our energy use in 2020 — a 5% increase from 2019!
 Additionally, we’ll see greater energy savings in 2021 from projects like the LED lighting retrofit completed in November 2020.